Ibn Khuldoon National School

 The Ibn Khuldoon National School is a school in Isa Town, Bahrain.
 The school is private, coeducational, non-profit, self-supporting, and bilingual.
 It offers an education based on the American curriculum, along with the International Baccalaureate (IB) option.
 The school offers a bilingual program of study for only Bahraini students from Kindergarten to Grade Twelve.

 History

 IKNS opened its doors to students in 1983.
-Initially, it had 2 kindergarten and 4 primary classes, with one class added each subsequent year.
-By the beginning of the 1987/88 school year, the school had 2 kindergartens (8 sections), 6 primary, (18 sections) and 2 intermediate classes (3 sections).
-The intermediate level was completed by September 1988.
-Its first group of students to graduate was in June 1992.
+The first group of students to graduate was in June 1992.

 Curriculum

-Ibn Khuldoon National School follows an American curriculum combined with the Bahrain syllabus in Arabic, Islamic studies, and Social studies, which is approved by the Ministry of Education.
+Ibn Khuldoon National School follows an American curriculum combined with the Bahrain syllabus in Arabic, Islamic studies, and Social studies.
 It also offers the International Baccalaureate (IB) option for students.

 The school year extends from early September through the last week of June.
 It includes a minimum of one hundred and eighty days of instruction over two semesters.
-Usually, there is a winter vacation in December, a mid-year vacation in February, and a short break in the middle of each semester.
-The school closes on all official holidays.
 The instructional days are Sunday through Thursday.

 Accreditation

 IKNS has been affiliated with the International Baccalaureate (IB) since the year 1990, as an IB diploma program provider.
 The first group of students sat for the IB diploma examinations in May 1992.
 In 1994, the school received its full accreditation from the Middle States Association of Colleges and Schools (MSA), and it continues to be in good standing with the association.
 Also in 1994, IKNS was involved in founding Middle East IB Association (MEIBA) during the 1994–95 academic year and has been affiliated with it since.